How To Open A Local Company In Singapore For Foreigners

 Attractive Tax Policies

 Singapore is known for its flexible tax rates, especially for new companies.
 Tax authorities in Singapore charge a 17% tax on company income.
 However, new companies can apply for tax exemptions and breaks to pay a considerably lesser amount.
 For instance, any new company with less than 20 shareholders can be exempted from up to $125,000 out of $200,000.
-Also, any company that doesn’t qualify for the startup exemption may apply for a Partial Tax Exemption of up to $102,500 out of $200,000.
+Also, any company that doesn’t qualify for the startup exemption are eligible for a Partial Tax Exemption of up to $102,500 out of $200,000.

 Access to Numerous Banking Facilities

-There’s no shortage of banking facilities in Singapore with four local banks and 117 foreign banks currently situated in this jurisdiction.
+There’s no shortage of banking facilities in Singapore with four local banks and over 100 foreign banks currently situated in this jurisdiction.
 Due to this competitive environment, business owners are bound to enjoy great deals, well-designed bank products, and suitable pricing models.
 Foreigners can use any of these banking solutions to boost their new business.

 Foreign Ownership Policy